 In it's third year, the festival has previously featured such notable films as Tragedy Girls, We Go On, Imitation Girl, and Karate Kill.
 PUFF touts an excellent success rate for their selections, with almost all feature films from the first two years of the festival receiving independent distribution.
-In addition to bringing top tier genre films to Philadelphia, PUFF works with Jerks Productions to celebrate local filmmakers and artists.
+In addition to bringing top tier genre films to Philadelphia, PUFF also works with Jerks Productions to celebrate local filmmakers and artists.
 PUFF dedicates 1 full day each year to local programming, and features a rotating art show in its lobby each year.

 PUFF's aim is to grow into a multi-media experience where people can enjoy our great city while experiencing the best in new cinema.
 Located in the heart of Philadelphia at the Proscenium Theater at the Drake, PUFF is adjacent to some of Philly's best restaurants and bars.